mccraigmccraig/clustermap-mesos/README.md

 # clustermap-mesos

-A pallet project to manage a mesos cluster for clustermap, with mesos, marathon docker and elasticsearch
+A pallet project to manage a mesos cluster for clustermap, with mesos, marathon, docker and elasticsearch

 You get :